Nose Surgery (Rhinoplasty)

 Whether the surgery is desired for functional or cosmetic reasons, your choice of a qualified facial plastic surgeon is of paramount importance.
 Many facial plastic surgeons are trained in both ear, nose, throat, and facial cosmetic surgery, which provides you, the patient, with the highest level of training and expertise.
 Your surgeon will examine the structure of your nose, both externally and internally, to evaluate what you can expect from rhinoplasty.
 You are most likely to be pleased with the results of your surgery if you have a realistic idea of what nasal surgery can and cannot do.

-You can expect a thorough explanation of the surgeon's expectations and the risks involved in surgery.
+You can expect a thorough explanation of the surgeon's expectations and the risks involved in the surgery.
 Following a joint decision by you and your surgeon to proceed with rhinoplasty, the surgeon will take photographs of you and discuss the options available.
 Your surgeon will explain how the nasal structures, including bone and cartilage, can be sculpted to reshape the nose and indicate how reshaping the chin, for example, could enhance the desired results.

 After conducting a thorough medical history, your surgeon will offer information regarding anesthesia, the surgical facility to be used, and the costs for the procedure.